- Climate Litigation Database

 Decision

-Plaintiff's motion to amend granted in part and denied in part.
+Plaintiffs' motion to determine the sufficiency of the responses of the defendant to requests for admission granted in part and denied in part.